Join A Secret Italy

 Buying property in Italy can be a dream come true however go into it unprepared and the dream can quickly turn into a nightmare.

-Andrew (my hubby) and I bought our home in Italy after we had lived in this wonderful country for over five year.
+Andrew (my husband) and I bought our home in Italy after we had lived in this wonderful country for over five years.

 We would drive around the Italian countryside, seeing all these marvelous country houses, and be tempted to buy on the spot.

-Looking back I would have burnt my fingers rather badly on many occasions and I am glad I resisted.
-You don't need to wait five years but make sure you are well prepared and have done as much research as possible beforehand.
+Looking back, I would have burned my fingers rather badly on many occasions, and I am glad I resisted.
+You don't need to wait five years, but make sure you are well prepared and have done as much research as possible beforehand.

-The Italian property buying process and indeed home ownership is relatively simple but you need to understand it as well as you possibly can.
+The Italian property buying process and, indeed, home ownership are relatively simple, but you need to understand them as well as you possibly can.

-I have put together a brief guide on buying a property in Italy and on things like insuring your home after purchasing which may prove useful, you can read the home insurance guide here .
+I have put together a brief guide on things like insuring your home after purchasing it, which may prove useful.
+You can read the home insurance guide here.
+For advice on what the buying procedure involves click here.

-Of great importance is to have a clear idea of what you are looking for before buying.
-I can't stress enough how vital it is to spend time in all the regions which meet your requirements.
-There is no single answer to the question I am often asked, which is this: "where is the nicest place to live in Italy."
+Of great importance is having a clear idea of where you are looking for before buying.
+I can't stress enough how vital it is to Spend time in all the regions that meet your requirements.
+There is no single answer to the question I am often asked, which is this: "Where is the nicest place to live in Italy?"

-• whether you want to be on or near the coast,
+• considering if you want to be on or near the coast,

 • the proximity of mountains or lakes,